Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Introduction

+Given the pump messages identified in the data collection stage, the target coin prediction stage aims to make effective and efficient predictions.
+It collects multi-modal features from heterogeneous data sources, including historical trading prices and volumes from cryptocurrency market statistics, and coin embeddings pre-trained on the large text corpus collected from Telegram.
+We then generate features to feed into the prediction model and obtain the the pump probability of all coins listed on the target exchange one hour before the scheduled pump time.
+The entire process of target coin prediction can achieve real-time efficiency to ensure the timeliness.

 Empirically, our data pipeline filters 709 P\&Ds out of 4,674,822 Telegram messages posted from Jan.
 2019 to Jan.
 2022.
-In order to unearth some useful signals and characteristics of P\&Ds to improve our prediction model, we present a comprehensive study and discover that: 1) Coins with middle-cap value and high discussion degree in social media and forums are more likely to be targeted, indicating that the choice of the coin is well thought out; 2) The buy-in behavior of organizers starts within 60 hours before the scheduled pump time, and the pre-pump phenomenon confirms the existence of the hierarchy of Telegram channels.
-Precursors like the boost in price and trading volume caused by insiders (organizers and VIP members) can be a powerful signal for detecting P\&D coins in advance; 3) Coins pumped by the same channel exhibit homogeneity, not only in terms of statistics like market cap, but also in semantics.
-In contrast, different channels exhibit heterogeneity in selection tactics.
+By analyzing them we discover that: 1) Coins with middle-cap value and high discussion degree in social media and forums are more likely to be targeted, indicating that the choice of the coin is well thought out; 2) The buy-in behavior of organizers starts within 60 hours before the scheduled pump time, and the pre-pump phenomenon confirms the existence of the hierarchy of Telegram channels.
+Precursors like the boost in price and trading volume caused by insiders (organizers and VIP members) can be a powerful signal for detecting P\&D coins in advance; 3) Coins pumped by the same channel exhibit homogeneity in both terms of statistics and semantics, whereas, coins selected by different channels exhibit distinct heterogeneity.